fairscape/fairscape-cli/docs/commands/build.md

 - `--potential-sources-of-bias TEXT` - Potential sources of bias in the release
 - `--human-subject TEXT` - Human subject involvement information
 - `--ethical-review TEXT` - Ethical review information
+- `--rai-data-collection TEXT` - RAI: Description of the data collection process
+- `--rai-data-collection-type TEXT` - RAI: Type of data collection (e.g., 'Web Scraping', 'Surveys') (can be used multiple times)
+- `--rai-missing-data-desc TEXT` - RAI: Description of missing data in the dataset
+- `--rai-raw-data-source TEXT` - RAI: Description of the raw data source
+- `--rai-collection-start-date TEXT` - RAI: Start date of the data collection process (ISO format)
+- `--rai-collection-end-date TEXT` - RAI: End date of the data collection process (ISO format)
+- `--rai-imputation-protocol TEXT` - RAI: Description of the data imputation process
+- `--rai-manipulation-protocol TEXT` - RAI: Description of the data manipulation process
+- `--rai-preprocessing-protocol TEXT` - RAI: Steps taken to preprocess the data for ML use (can be used multiple times)
+- `--rai-annotation-protocol TEXT` - RAI: Description of the annotation process (e.g., workforce, tasks)
+- `--rai-annotation-platform TEXT` - RAI: Platform or tool used for human annotation (can be used multiple times)
+- `--rai-annotation-analysis TEXT` - RAI: Analysis of annotations (e.g., disagreement resolution) (can be used multiple times)
+- `--rai-sensitive-info TEXT` - RAI: Description of any personal or sensitive information (can be used multiple times)
+- `--rai-social-impact TEXT` - RAI: Discussion of the dataset's potential social impact
+- `--rai-annotations-per-item TEXT` - RAI: Number of human labels per dataset item
+- `--rai-annotator-demographics TEXT` - RAI: Demographic specifications about the annotators (can be used multiple times)
+- `--rai-machine-annotation-tools TEXT` - RAI: Software used for automated data annotation (can be used multiple times)
 - `--additional-properties TEXT` - JSON string with additional property values
 - `--custom-properties TEXT` - JSON string with additional properties for the parent crate